robertsoniv/angular-sdk/README.md

 angular.module('orderCloud.sdk).factory(Me, MeFactory)
 ```

 "Me" is a container for read-only endpoints that return a filtered view of things that the current buyer user is allowed to see, i.e. things that they are assigned to either directly or as a member of a buyer organization or user group.
+It also provides ways for a user to update or change their own information.

 ## Get the Current Authenticated User